naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.1.1 =
+* Added a new check to make sure that a return URL page is configured in the settings.

 = 1.1.0 =
 * Fixed an issue where the product name was not getting captured with the order.